OpenDataManchester/training-and-resources/Mapping Mobility Stockport/methodology.md

 ## Expedition methodology

 For the outdoor expeditions, it's good to have a sense of the routes you are going to take in advance.
 Try to go out in small groups, 1:1 if possible.
 We used digital dictaphones and asked participants to narrate their journey and experience as we went, asked questions for clarification and any other notes.

+* Ideally go out 1:1.
+* Have a sense of the area or route you are going to explore in advance.
+* Allow for 1-2 hours, but this will depend on the person who is giving their time.
+* Digital audio recorder.
+Either have the person narrate the journey, or  record yourself, asking questions for clarificaiton where necessary.
+* Take photographs and videos of anything of note, which can be used as evidence later on or even uploaded as part of a map.
+If these can be geotagged, even better.
+* If you have access to GPS tracking device, you can record the route in real time.
+An app like myTracks allows you to record a route, mark points with notes and take photos, although it can take up a lot of battery power.

 ## Processing the data